-Under agenda item II, the Conference will be called on to examine and adopt the programme and budget of the ILO for the 2010-11 biennium and to consider such other financial and administrative matters as the Governing Body may decide to bring to its attention.
+Under agenda item II, the Conference will be called on to examine and adopt the programme and budget of the ILO for the 2012-13 biennium, to consider and adopt the financial statements for the year ended 31 December 2010, and to consider such other financial and administrative matters as the Governing Body may decide to bring to its attention.

-III.
-Committee on the Application of Conventions and Recommendations
+Ш. Information and reports on the application of Conventions and Recommendations